Archives

 Interpreting services for other languages: Yes

-Lauren Barlow, PT, DPT is a physical therapist who specializes in pelvic health.
-She has a passion for working with all genders with pelvic floor dysfunction (bladder, bowel, and sexual health), to regain empowerment in vital functions and intimacies of life, and to enhance the quality of life.
+Philosophy of care and typical treatment strategies: Lauren Barlow, PT, DPT, is a physical therapist who specializes in pelvic health.
+She has a passion for working with all genders with pelvic floor dysfunction (bladder, bowel, and sexual health) to regain empowerment in vital functions and intimacies of life and to enhance the quality of life.
 She strives to provide patient-centred and individual patient care by obtaining a thorough medical history and a whole-body examination.
 A multidisciplinary medical team approach is utilized that can include physicians/surgeons, psychologists, nutritionists, etc. Some specialized treatments for those affected with endometriosis include visceral mobilization, myofascial release, joint mobilizations, biofeedback for up-training and/or down-training, behavioral modification, and functional training.
-All treatments provided are based in research and maintain trauma-informed care.
+All treatments provided are based on research and maintain trauma-informed care.

 image